nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

 Vaccine product administered.

-Where the vaccine product that was administered is not known then one of the null values defined in the profile **MUST** be populated.
+Where the vaccine product that was administered is not known then one of the null flavour values defined in the profile **MUST** be populated.

 ### patient